 Dollar value

 Spectrum provides better bang for the buck than Cox despite a guaranteed $20 price hike on all plans after the discounted promotional rate expires.
 There’s no annual contract or cancellation fee, nor any data caps, making Spectrum much less restrictive than Cox.
 There are some fees to be mindful of, including $30 for self-install and $5 monthly for using Wi-Fi, but you can avoid that with your own modem or cancel it out with the $5 AutoPay discount.
-Certain plans also may come with a $100 Visa Rewards Card, and a free Unlimited Mobile cellular line.
+Don't miss out on Spectrum's fantastic perks and discounts such as a $100 Visa Rewards Card with some plans, and a free Unlimited Mobile cellular line.

 Cox doesn’t offer great value.
 You can get faster speeds at lower prices with Spectrum or Xfinity.
 Cox’s $50-$150 promotional pricing expires after 24 months.
 On top of that, you may incur overage fees that can run you an extra $10 for every 50GB, up to a maximum of $100 If you want unlimited data, that costs an extra $49.99 a month.
 There’s also a router rental fee.

-However, it’s possible to get some discounts if you bundle services.
-Combining Cox Internet with Cox Mobile can reduce your internet service costs by $15 a month.
+However, it’s possible to get some Cox discounts if you bundle services.
+Combining Cox Internet with Cox Mobile gives you free access to unlimited data (normally $50/mo extra).
 You can also bundle service with Cox TV, a landline phone, or home security system, but the savings can vary.
 One Cox customer told us that he only saves $5 a month compared with ordering the services separately.

 Customer experience